MotoStatz

 Honda CBR650R 0-60 mph in only 3.30 Seconds

-Honda’s very well-known CBR600 was one such sportbike that over the years came in many variants; from the original CBR600F introduced in 1987 to the F4i that was discontinued in 2006.
+Honda’s very well-known CBR600 was one such machine.
+Over the years, it came in many variants, from the original CBR600F introduced in 1987 all the way to the F4i, which was discontinued in 2006.

 MoreAcceleration Stats